 There is not a lot more to add, the remaining options are for those people that want something that you cannot get with a stock Stryfe.
 This is my go-to semi-auto blaster.

-You can read our full review of the Elite XD Stryfe here
+Read my full review of the Elite XD Stryfe here.

 Nerf Rival Hera

 The Hera is a member of the NERF rival line, which fires small, balls of foam rather than darts.
 These are aimed at the 14+ age group so fire a bit harder and more accurately than their Elite cousins.

 This blaster is easily the best semi-auto in the Rival line, fixing the problems of the Zeus.
 I am a big fan of the Rival range as I like the power and the accuracy, and as an adult (is size at least!) fits me well.